learn-co-curriculum/cs-analysis-of-algorithms-readme/README.md

 ## Overview

 This README reviews the basic ideas of algorithm analysis.
-After this lesson, you should be able to read an algorithm written in Java and classify it as constant time, linear time, or quadratic time.
+After this lesson, you should be able to compare algorithms written in Java and predict which will be more efficient for large problems.

 ## Objectives